plgd-dev/doc/content/en/quickstart/create-device.md

     ./cloud_server
     ```

-Now, the Cloud Server example running on your Raspberry Pi allows you to discover your device and connect it to the plgd cloud.
+Now, the Cloud Server example running on your Raspberry Pi allows you to discover your device and connect it to the plgd hub.